-Net earnings attributable to Vishay stockholders for the fiscal quarters and six fiscal months ended June 29, 2013 and June 30, 2012 include items affecting comparability.
+Net earnings attributable to Vishay stockholders for the fiscal quarter ended March 30, 2013 include one-time tax benefits due to the retroactive enactment of the American Taxpayer Relief Act of 2012, signed into law on January 2, 2013.
+The net earnings attributable to Vishay stockholders for the fiscal quarter ended March 31, 2012 do not include any items affecting comparability.
 The reconciliation below includes certain financial measures which are not recognized in accordance with GAAP, including adjusted net earnings and adjusted net earnings per share.
 These non-GAAP measures should not be viewed as an alternative to GAAP measures of performance.
 Non-GAAP measures such as adjusted net earnings and adjusted net earnings per share do not have uniform definitions.
 These measures, as calculated by Vishay, may not be comparable to similarly titled measures used by other companies.
 Management believes that these measures are meaningful because they provide insight with respect to our intrinsic operating results.
 Reconciling items to arrive at adjusted net earnings represent significant charges or credits that are important to understanding our intrinsic operations.